Similarity of Quotient Hilbert modules in the Cowen-Douglas Class

 \newsection{Introduction} One of the most challenging problems in operator theory is to determine when two given bounded linear operators are similar.
 More precisely, let $T$ and $R$ be two bounded linear operators on Hilbert spaces $\clh$ and $\clk$, respectively.
 When does there exists an invertible bounded linear map $X : \clh \raro \clk$ such that $X T = R X$?

-There are many fascinating subtleties connected with the similarity problem (see \cite{NF2}, \cite{NF}, \cite{Stam}, \cite{JW}, \cite{P}).
+There are many fascinating subtleties connected with the similarity problem (see \cite{JW}, \cite{P}, \cite{Stam}, \cite{NF}, \cite{NF2}).
 However, the problem becomes more tractable if one impose additional assumptions on the operators.
 In particular, there are several characterizations of operators similar to unitaries or isometries or even contractions.

 In \cite{U}, Uchiyama proposed a characterization for contractions in the Cowen-Douglas class which are similar to the adjoint of the multiplication operators on the Hardy space with finite multiplicity.
-One of the main tools used in the work by Uchiyama is the tensor product bundle corresponding to a given hermitian holomorphic vector bundle.
-Later, Kwon and Treil \cite{KT} found some new characterizations which involves the curvature, in the sense of Cowen-Douglas, and the Carleson measure \cite{C} of the underlying operators.
-More recently, the work by Douglas, Kwon and Treil \cite{DKT} improves the earlier results on contractions to the class of $n$-hypercontractions \cite{Ag}.
+One of the main tools used in the work by Uchiyama is the structure of the tensor product bundle corresponding to a given hermitian holomorphic vector bundle.
+Later, Kwon and Treil \cite{KT} found some additional characterizations which involves the curvature, in the sense of Cowen-Douglas, and the Carleson measure \cite{C} of the underlying operators (see also Douglas, Kwon and Treil \cite{DKT} in the setting of $n$-hypercontractions \cite{Ag}).

-In the present study, we set up the similarity problem in a more general framework and also provide some characterizations of operators in the Cowen-Douglas class which are similar to the adjoint of the multiplication operators on the Hilbert spaces of holomorphic functions.
-More precisely, we prove that the earlier characterizations of operators similar to the adjoint of multiplication operators are valid beyond the class of contractions and $n$-hypercontractions.
+In the present study, we set up the similarity problem in a more general framework and provide some characterizations of operators in the Cowen-Douglas class which are similar to the adjoint of the multiplication operators on standard reproducing kernel Hilbert spaces of holomorphic functions (like weighted Bergman spaces).
+We prove that the earlier characterizations of operators similar to the adjoint of multiplication operators are valid beyond the class of contractions and $n$-hypercontractions.
 In particular, our results includes the similarity problem for the weighted Bergman spaces with not necessarily integer weights.
-Our framework is based on the $\frac{1}{K}$-calculus, in the sense of Arazy and Englis \cite{AE}, and the techniques involved in the proofs are essentially along the lines of \cite{U}, \cite{TW}, \cite{KT} and \cite{DKT}.
+Our framework is based on the $\frac{1}{K}$-calculus introduces by Arazy and Englis \cite{AE}.
+The similarity results of this paper are significantly more general than those obtained in \cite{DKT}, \cite{KT} and \cite{U}.
+Moreover, the study of weighted Bergman spaces with not necessarily integer weights appears to be more fruitful and rewarding from analytic, geometric and representation theoretic point of views (for instance, see \cite{KM} and \cite{MU}).